Why women may need more sleep and how this affects your well-being

 Sleep needs can vary from person to person depending on factors such as age, lifestyle, and overall health.
 On average, it is recommended that both men and women get 7-9 hours of sleep per night.

-Studies have found that women report sleep problems more often than men.
+Studies have found that women more often report sleep problems than men.
 The American Academy of Sleep Medicine found that women report symptoms of insomnia 1.4 times more often than men.
 According to a study from the USA...

 Case Study #1